rednosemonkey/sass-boilerplate/README.md

 As projects get bigger, a single variable file can get bloated and hard to find what you're looking for.
 I've prefer to contained variables within their own partial.
 Typography variables go at the top of the typography file, etc. There is a variables partial in utils, but I recommend only using temporarily, or if the project is small.

-No framework proprietory mixins.
+No framework proprietary mixins.
 Vender prefixing handled by [autoprefixer](https://github.com/postcss/autoprefixer).
 Seriously, if you're still using mixins for prefixes, for the good of the web, please stop ^^;

-I recommend Compass if you use sprites (and you should, if you want multi-coloured icons AND cross browser support).
+I recommend Compass if you use sprites (and you should, if you want multi-colored icons AND cross browser support).
 If you download [pngquant](http://pngquant.org/) and link to it from the compass config file, your automatically Compass compiled sprite map will be automatically compressed (lossy) by pngquant.

-sass-globbing gem required to import a folder of individual files.
-Easily add or remove files in a folder without having to update @import.
+The default main style sheet used to compile all the partials is style.scss.
+It has a full file tree that has to be added to (or subtracted from) when new partials are added (or removed).
+In order to automate this process of altering file partials in a folder without having to update @import, I recommend using sass-globbing.
 Unfortunately, currently sass globbing doesn't work on windows.
-There is a style-windows.scss file that has the complete file tree.
+There is a style-glob.scss included, which should be switched for the default style.scss.

-On macs:
+On Macs:

     $ gem install sass-globbing